wolandark/FreeBSD_Post_Install/README.md

 # FreeBSD Post Install

 This is my personal FreeBSD post-installation script that automates the process of downloading and installing the necessary packages and performing various tasks.
-The following packages will be installed:
 # Usage
 Dont clone the repo because the script will do that itself.
 Instead use fetch to download the script and run it as root.
 ```